chakrabar/chakrabar.github.io/_posts/articles/2018-05-08-neo4j-shortest-distance.md

 <br />**Distance:** 560 km
 {: .notice--success}

-Understand that this query works fine even with unlimited number of hops (see `-[road:LINK*]-`) because the size of the graph is very small.
-When there are millions of nodes in the graph, this query will not be practical, and we might have to restrict the paths within a range of hops like `-[road:LINK*1..n]-` with a reasonable value of n.
+**Note:** Understand that this query works fine even with unlimited number of hops (see `-[road:LINK*]-`) because the size of the graph is very small.
+When there are millions of nodes in the graph, this query will not be practical, and we might have to restrict the paths within a range of hops like `-[road:LINK*1..n]-` with a reasonable value of `n` or look for other alternatives.
+{: .notice--warning}

 **Note:** Here we have considered all the roads are two-way i.e. if there is a road from Delhi to Bhubaneswar, there is also a return way from Bhubaneswar to Delhi.
 If that is not true, and roads are one-way as shown in the graph diagram, we just need to make the MATCH pattern have a directed relationship to solve it.
 Now, when we make the MATCH pattern directed `()-[:LINK]->()`, we get most common variant of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) solved.
 {: .notice--info}